bitnami/charts/bitnami/redis-cluster/README.md

 As we want to add a new node, we are setting `cluster.nodes=7` and we leave empty the LoadBalancerIP for the new node, so the cluster will provide the correct one.
 `REDIS_PASSWORD` is the password obtained with the command that appears after the first installation of the Helm Chart.
-At this point, you will have a new Redis&trade; Pod that will remain in `crashLoopBackOff` state until we provide the LoadBalancerIP for the new service.
+At this point, you will have a new Redis&reg; Pod that will remain in `crashLoopBackOff` state until we provide the LoadBalancerIP for the new service.
 Now, wait until the cluster provides the new LoadBalancerIP for the new service and perform the second upgrade:

 ```